Skip to Content

 If you or someone you’re traveling with isn’t a wine fan you can opt to substitute the wine tasting for beer tasting.
 And there’s a lot of great beer brewed in these parts so it’s a win-win.

 This is a great introductory wine tour and starts from a reasonable $173 per person.
-It’s a great option if you don’t have much time in Queenstown and want to spend your morning doing other relaxing activities in Queenstown.
+It’s a great option if you don’t have much time in Queenstown and want to spend your morning doing other fun activities!

 You can book this half day Queenstown wine tour here.